 Prior to its adjournment sine die on March 14, 2010, the General Assembly passed, with amendments, the 2009 Appropriation Act Amendments and the 2010 Budget Bill (as so amended, the "Passed Budget Bill").
 On March 30, 2010, the 2009 Appropriation Act Amendments and the Passed Budget Bill adopted by the General Assembly were signed by the House Speaker and Senate President and presented to the Governor for consideration.
 On April 13, 2010, Governor McDonnell returned the 2009 Appropriation Act Amendments and the Passed Budget Bill to the General Assembly with his proposed amendments.
-The General Assembly conducted its reconvened session on April 21, 2010, to consider and act on the Governor's proposed amendments.
-The General Assembly accepted the majority of the Governor's amendments to the 2009 Appropriation Act Amendments and the Passed Budget Bill.
-Both bills are now before the Governor for his signature.
-None of the Governor's proposed amendments affected the Bonds.
+The General Assembly conducted its reconvened session on April 21, 2010, to consider and act on the Governor's vetoes and proposed amendments.
+The General Assembly accepted all but one of the Governor's amendments, and on May 7, 2010, the 2009 Appropriations Act Amendments were signed by the Governor and enacted as Chapter 872, 2010 Virginia Acts of Assembly.
+As noted earlier, none of the vetoes or amendments affected the sum sufficient appropriation.